 It exploits a vulnerability over a year old (CVE-2022-21894) to bypass UEFI Secure Boot and configure the bootkit.
 This is the first publicly known exploit of this vulnerability.

-Although the vulnerability was fixed in Microsoft's January 2022 update, the exploit still works as the affected, validly signed binaries have not yet been added to the UEFI revocation list.
-BlackLotus exploits this by bringing its own copies of legitimate – but vulnerable – binaries onto the system to exploit the vulnerability.
+Although the vulnerability was patched in Microsoft's January 2022 update, the exploit still works as the affected, validly signed binaries have not yet been added to the UEFI revocation list.
+BlackLotus exploits this by bringing its own copies of legitimate – but vulnerable – binaries to to exploit the vulnerability.

 It is capable of disabling operating system security mechanisms such as BitLocker, HVCI and Windows Defender.

-Once installed, the main goal of the bootkit is to deploy a kernel driver (which, among other things, protects the bootkit from removal) and an HTTP downloader program responsible for communicating with C&C and capable of downloading additional malware.
+Once installed, the main purpose of the bootkit is to deploy a kernel driver (which, among other things, protects the bootkit from removal) and a HTTP downloader responsible for communicating with C&C and capable of downloading additional malware.